-Hanson Relief Well Gas.
-The gas sample collected from the Hanson Relief well consists of predominately post mature (VR_e ~ 2.5%) hydrocarbons mixed with microbially generated methane (Figure 9).
-The latter contributes approximately 12% methane to the total hydrocarbon gas composition (Figure 10).
-Biodegradation of the Hanson Relief well gas resulted in propane loss (Figure 8).
-These secondary alteration effects obscure a precise correlation of the Hanson Relief well gas to the other production gases collected in the study area, but the Hanson gas appears most closely related to the overmature gas produced from the Sampson Est 33 #1 well (Figures 11 and 12).
+Although these secondary alteration effects somewhat obscure a precise correlation of the Hanson Relief well gas to the other production gases collected in the study area, the Hanson gas appears most closely related to the overmature gas produced from the Sampson Est 33 #1 well (Figures 11 and 12).
 This interpretation is supported by the Clayton (1991) plots presented in Figures 13 and 14:

-In Figure 13, the Sampson Est 33 #1 and Hanson Relief well gases have similar dryness (C1/∑(C1-C5)): dryness of the Sampson Est 33 #1 gas is 0.9949 and dryness of the Hanson Relief well gas is 0.9881.
+- In Figure 13, the Sampson Est 33 #1 and Hanson Relief well gases have similar dryness (C1/ Σ (C1-C5)): dryness of the Sampson Est 33 #1 gas is 0.9949 and dryness of the Hanson Relief well gas is 0.9881.
 Thermal maturity of both gas samples is VR_e ~ 2.5%.
 The Sampson Est 33 #1 gas was mostly generated by extensive cracking of residual oil in deep petroleum source rocks.
-The overmature Hanson well gas was also generated mostly by cracking of residual oil, but the position of the sample on the Clayton (1991) plot has shifted downward towards the microbial methane field due to mixing with bacterially generated gas within the Wilcox aquifer.

-• In Figure 14, the Sampson Est 33 #1 and Hanson Relief well gases have similar dryness as outlined above, and the two gas samples have similar ethane δ^{13} C values: ethane δ^{13} C of the Sampson Est 33 #1 gas is -23.09‰ and ethane δ^{13} C of the Hanson Relief well gas is -23.29‰.
+The overmature Hanson well gas was also generated mostly by cracking of residual oil, but the position of the sample on the Clayton (1991) plot has shifted downward towards the microbial methane field due to mixing with bacterially generated gas within the Wilcox aquifer. - In Figure 14, the Sampson Est 33 #1 and Hanson Relief well gases have similar dryness as outlined above, and the two gas samples have similar ethane δ^{13} C values: ethane δ^{13} C of the Sampson Est 33 #1 gas is -23.09‰ and ethane δ^{13} C of the Hanson Relief well gas is -23.29‰.
 Consequently, the two samples plot together in the field of extensive oil cracking.

-The gas origin and mixing lines published by Golding and others (2013) are superimposed on the Bernard and others (1978) plot shown in Figure 5 (brown dashed lines).
-The Sampson Est 33 #1 gas ($C_1/C_2 + C_3 = 216.5$ and $VR_e \sim 2.5\%$) has 0% microbial gas mixed with thermogenic gas.
-The Hanson Relief well gas ($C_1/C_2 + C_3 = 85.75$ and $VR_e \sim 2.5\%$) has $\sim 12\%$ microbial methane mixed with the predominant thermogenic gas.
-All of the other DeSoto Parish gas samples contain between 6 and 15% microbial methane mixed with thermogenic gas.
+The gas origin, maturity, and mixing lines published by Tang and others (2000) are shown on the plot in Figure 10.
+The Sampson Est 33 #1 gas has 0% microbial gas mixed with thermogenic gas.
+The Hanson Relief well has ~ 12% microbial methane mixed with the predominant thermogenic gas.
+Haynesville shale-gas contains no microbial gas components.
+Most of the other DeSoto Parish gas samples contain between 6 and 15% microbial methane mixed with thermogenic gas.
 Measurements of $\delta^{13}CO_2$ would help to confirm and quantify the estimates of microbial methane in the mixed gases as well as further constrain the secondary effects influencing the gas geochemistry of the DeSoto Parish samples (Whiticar, 1994; Baldassare and Laughrey, 1997; Golding and others, 2013).
+Additional measurements of the carbon isotope composition of dissolved inorganic carbon (DIC) in the Hanson water well and in produced water from these wells would help to confirm the interpretation of microbial gases in the samples.

-As already discussed, The Hanson Relief gas resembles that of the L. A. Smith #2 gas on the Schoell (1983) plot of $\delta^{13}C_1$ versus δD in Figure 7 due to similar hydrogen isotope values.
+As already discussed, The Hanson Relief gas resembles that of several other of the gas samples on the Schoell (1983) plot of $\delta^{13}C_1$ versus δD in Figure 7 due to similar hydrogen isotope values.
 However, all of the other plots unequivocally show that these are different natural gases, particularly the thermal maturity trends implied in Figures 4, 5, 6, 11, 14, and 15, and quantified in Figures 8, 9, and 10.
 While hydrogen isotopes can be diagnostic of a type of gas and its organic source, they never exhibit a clear thermal dependency (Whiticar, 1994, p.
 276 - 277).